The RIBA’s monthly Future Trends Survey was launched in January 2009 to

 The following graph plots the RIBA Future Workload Index over time:

-The private housing sector workload balance figure increased to
+improvement in confidence levels this month.
+The private housing sector workload

 The following graph tracks the sector predictions in the RIBA Future Trends

 Survey over time:

 How do you think the number of permanent architectural staff employed in your organisation will change over the next three months?

 |Stay the same